Low carbon in the National Capital Region’s buildings

 - Pan-Canadian Framework on Clean Growth and Climate Change

-- Greening Government initiative (Treasury Board of Canada Secretariat)
+- Greening Government Strategy (Treasury Board of Canada Secretariat)

-- Energy consumption in commercial and institutional buildings in Canada (Natural Resources Canada)
+- Energy consumption in commercial and institutional buildings in Canada (Energy and Natural Resources Canada)

 - Government of Canada invests in cleaner energy system for the National Capital Region